Use the tabs below to navigate to user Q&A and other useful sections.

 One of the best parts about VOIPo as a company is the fact that they have very few plans which simplifies the selection process.
 For starters, both the residential and small business plans are compiled into a single category for an introductory upfront fee of $149, which equates to $6.21 a month over two years.
 For this price, you receive two years of service and an ATA (analog telephone adapter) which is used to directly connect your regular phone to the internet.

 Additional business services are available such as a hosted business PBX solution.
-For a flat $20 monthly fee, VOIPo will host an online PBX with SIP capabilities.
+For a flat $20 monthly fee, they will host an online PBX with SIP capabilities.
 This service has much broader feature capabilities than the standard residential or small business solution such as an IVR (interactive voice response) system and correlating auto attendant features.
-Other common business features are packaged with the service such as call conferencing, modifiable call queues and many others that can be controlled via a web based administration portal.
+Other common business features are packaged with the service such as call conferencing, modifiable call queues and many others that can be controlled via a web based administration VoIPo login (vpanel) portal.

-Though VOIPo is very pro-consumer, there are additional expenses that may come along with the service.
+Though very pro-consumer, there are additional expenses that may come along with the service.
 Because the company is a qualified telecommunications company, you will be required to pay taxes based on your location.
 Though these fees are relatively small, two years worth of taxes can add up.

 Some of the features and pricing require more details and explanation.
 For example, the number porting feature is not always free - a form must be submitted (it can anywhere from a week to 45 days to process) and, though not a common occurrence, a fee could be assessed in certain situations, or the transfer could be denied.

 The ATA is provided on a free lease basis and as such remains the property of VoIPo.
 While there is a $49.95 fee if you damage it in any way, this type of replacement charge is common.
 If you are not comfortable with using a leased device you can always buy your own device and use it with the service.
-Check first with VoIPo so ensure the device you are planning to purchase can be supported.
+Check first to ensure the device you are planning to purchase can be supported.

 VoIPo offers low priced services that include many additional features that are backed by U.S. based customer service and support.
 This results in exceptional value for both consumers and businesses seeking a VoIP based phone service.